sambitrc/Python_snippets/README.md

 # Python_snippets

 A bunch of code snippets and subroutines in Python 3, packaged within Jupyter notebooks.
-The code has been repurposed from various codes I have written for mostly personal use in my research work over the years.
+The code has been repurposed from various codes I have written for mostly personal use in my research work over more than a 10 year period - I have suitably modified Python 2 codes.
 Each notebook will also contains sections generating test dataset(s), and a test run of the snippet/subroutine using the generated dataset(s).